-HTML Programming in VS Code
+HTML in Visual Studio Code

 As you type in HTML, we offer suggestions via HTML IntelliSense.
-In the image below you can see a suggested HTML element closure
+In the image below, you can see a suggested HTML element closure

 </div> as well as a context specific list of suggested elements.